 ††††† (c) Refusal by a participant of specific meal components shall not render that meal incomplete.

-††††† (b) Assure a participant is advised concerning the risks involved if foods are held at unsafe temperatures; and
+††††† (b) Center staff shall assure that a participant is advised concerning the risks involved if foods are held at unsafe temperatures.

-††††† (c) Assure staff or volunteers shall not devote time or supplies to the task of packaging individual menu items as carry-outs for participants or staff.
+††††† (c) Staff or volunteers shall not devote time or supplies to the task of packaging individual menu items as carry-outs for participants or staff.

-††††† (8)(a) An ongoing participant nutrition education program shall be implemented by the nutrition service provider or AAAIL and include at a minimum one (1) session per month at each nutrition site.
+††††† (7)(a) An ongoing participant nutrition education program shall be implemented by the nutrition service provider or AAAIL and include at a minimum one (1) session per month at each nutrition site.

 ††††† (b) The education program shall include a variety of teaching methods on the following topics: